RTMP Streaming: The Real-Time Messaging Protocol Explained (Update)November 10, 2021

 Flash Player and RTMP were the dominant delivery mechanisms for live streaming up until the early 2010s.
 When used together, these technologies support lightning-fast video delivery with around five seconds of latency.
 But HTML5 video streaming, open standards, and adaptive bitrate delivery eventually edged RTMP streaming out when it came to last-mile delivery.

-Adobe released RTMP to the public back in 2012, and 2020 marks the final year that Adobe will update and distribute Flash Player.
-As such, fewer devices support Flash (and by extension RTMP) than ever before.
+Fewer devices support Flash (and by extension RTMP) than ever before.
 In Adobe’s own words, content distributors are encouraged “to migrate any existing Flash content to… new open formats.”

 So, Is RTMP Dead?

-Which streaming formats are you currently using?
+Which streaming formats are you currently using for ingest?

-Many broadcasters choose to transport live streams to their media server using RTMP and then transcode them for delivery to a range of players and devices.
 In other words, RTMP streaming is alive and well for content contribution — just not last-mile delivery.

 Subscribe and stay up to date